jeffboichuk/ice-marketing/midterm-project-outline.md

 your peers, and their work, with your full attention during their presentations.

 #### Assessment {-}
-After listening to your presentation, Mike, Sarah, your peers, and I will use the following guidelines to assess it and give you developmental feedback.
-I will convert my assessment to a score out 100 that will contribute up to five percent of your grade for COMM 3020.
+After listening to your presentation, Mike, your peers, and I will use the following guidelines to assess it and give you developmental feedback.
+I will convert my assessment to a score out of 100 that will contribute up to five percent of your grade for COMM 3020.
 Internalizing these guidelines is the first step to delivering a presentation that will be worthy of an exemplary grade.